What is Glucosamine?

 Why your body needs Glucosamine

-As well as helping to build healthy cartilage and protect the shock-absorbing activities of the joints, glucosamine may also support your joint mobility.
+As well as helping to build healthy cartilage and protect the shock-absorbing activities of the joints, glucosamine may also provide support for your joint mobility.

 Glucosamine helps the body produce new cartilage between the bones and nourishes the joints, helping to reduce further damage.